niilante/FFCK/README.md

 * FFCK project **does hope to provide a middle way between privacy and a _normal_ daily usage habit** without breaking too much.

+### Project Goals

+* Limit the possibilities to track the user through web analytics.
+* Harden the browser against known data disclosure or code execution vulnerabilities (see _Security aspect_).
+* Limit the browser from storing anything even remotely sensitive persistently.
+* Harden the browser's encryption (cipher suites, protocols, trusted CAs).
+* Limit possibilities to uniquely identify the browser/device using browser fingerprinting.
+* Reduce the overall attack surface by disabling various features.
+* Still be usable in daily use environment.

 ### Privacy aspect

 Several changes you can make within the Firefox options (and the invisible ones via about:config) might reducing the overall attack surface, they can be tested against several [test pages](https://github.com/CHEF-KOCH/Online-Privacy-Test-Resource-List) to check wherever they work or not.
 Those pages are mostly PoC pages to prove that certain things can be exploited or are vulnerable, however those changes are highly depending on the settings and Browser version and need to be constantly maintained to adopt new changes which are might coming from the Browser or new web standards itself.